Short-Term Load Forecasting Using AMI Data: Proposed Approach

 \section{Proposed Approach}

-In this section, we present our approach, \textsc{fmf} for \textsc{stlf} at consumer level. \textsc{fmf} takes the load matrix $X \in \mathbb{R}^{m \times n}$ as input, with rows and columns corresponding to $m$ hours and $n$ consumers, respectively.
+In this section, we describe the detailed algorithm of \textsc{fmf}. \textsc{fmf} takes the load matrix $X \in \mathbb{R}^{m \times n}$ as input, with rows and columns corresponding to $m$ hours and $n$ consumers, respectively.
 The entry $X(i,j)$ is the electricity consumption of consumer $j$ at hour $i$. \textsc{fmf} broadly performs the following steps: We first preprocess the data to improve its statistical properties.
 Then we split $X$ into two submatrices $A$ and $B$.
 The submatrix $A$ consists of the first $m_1$ rows and is used as training data.
-While submatrix $B$, consisting of the last $m_{2} = m - m_1$ rows of $X$, is used for testing.
+While submatrix $B$, consisting of the last $m_{2} = m - m_1$ rows, is used for testing.
+Thus the dimensions of $A$ and $B$ are $m_1\times n$ and $m_2 \times n$, respectively.
 Next, we map hours of $A$ into a low-dimensional feature space based on the overall consumption patterns.
 In this feature space, hours of $A$ are clustered.
-The forecast for $B(i,j)$ is an {\em `average'} of consumer $j$'s loads in the $t$ clusters of hours of $A$ that are the most {\em `similar'} to the query hour $i$.
+The forecast for $B(i,j)$ is an {\em `average'} of consumer $j$'s loads (along with the loads consumers similar to $j$) in the $t$ clusters of hours of $A$ that are the most {\em `similar'} to the query hour $i$.
 However, since clusters are in a load-based (abstract) feature space and hour $i$ is in the testing period, we cannot use load values at hour $i$.
-Therefore, we find a common representation both for testing hours and clusters of training hours based only on the calendar and weather attributes of hours.
+Therefore, we find a common representation both for testing hours and clusters of training hours based only on the calendar attributes of hours.
 Similarities between query hours and clusters are evaluated with this representation.
 We provide details of each step below.